 In addition, this means that you don't have to replace your old PBX.
 In fact, nobody makes new PBXs anyway, and the old ones are beginning to wear out.
 So growing numbers of institutions are switching over to the hardware and software necessary to convert their entire campuses to Web telephony.
 Now, there is one problem with VoIP.
-As our phones become integrated with the Web, using the Voice over Internet Protoeveryday life that even temporary shutdowns are unacceptable.
-The solution - Carrier Rental Systems.
+As our phones become integrated with the Web, using the Voice over Internet Protocol, we will also start to get spam over our cell phones.
+They call it SPIT-Spam over Internet Telephony.
+The industry is already working on filters to stop it.